RSGInc/SPF_tool/README.md

 ```

 This runs the ExpressionPreProcess step, then the TripsToPlace step, then finally runs the SPAToolModule.
-Each one of these steps, called "modules" are a python class which are based on the base module structure in `spa_tool/core/modules.SPAModelBase`.
+Each one of these steps, called "modules" are a python class which are based on the base module structure in `spa_tool/core/base.BaseModule` class.

 Each module step has the following parameters:
 ```